Awful/Awful.app/Resources/Custom CSS README.txt

 But that's not all!
 You can tell Awful to use your stylesheet only in certain forums.
-For example, notice that the URL for YOSPOS is: http://forums.somethingawful.com/forumdisplay.php?forumid=219 If you place a file called "page-view-219.css" here, it will be used for all threads in YOSPOS, but not for any other threads.
+For example, notice that the URL for YOSPOS is: http://forums.somethingawful.com/forumdisplay.php?forumid=219 If you place a file called "posts-view-219.css" here, it will be used for all threads in YOSPOS, but not for any other threads.

 The <body> tag will have the "dark" class if the dark theme is enabled.
-It will have the "iphone" class on an iPhone, and the "iPad" class on an iPad.
+It will have the "iphone" class on an iPhone, and the "ipad" class on an iPad.
 Have a look at the example to see how we use these classes.

 Once again, if you need any help, please come say hi.